MicrosoftDocs/azure-docs/articles/machine-learning/studio/interpret-model-results.md

 * Problems with only two classes (two-class or binary classification)
 * Problems with more than two classes (multi-class classification)

-Azure Machine Learning Studio @Classic@ has different modules to deal with each of these types of classification, but the methods for interpreting their prediction results are similar.
+Azure Machine Learning Studio (classic) has different modules to deal with each of these types of classification, but the methods for interpreting their prediction results are similar.

 ### Two-class classification
 **Example experiment**

 An example of a two-class classification problem is the classification of iris flowers.
 The task is to classify iris flowers based on their features.
-The Iris data set provided in Azure Machine Learning Studio @Classic@ is a subset of the popular [Iris data set](https://en.wikipedia.org/wiki/Iris_flower_data_set) containing instances of only two flower species (classes 0 and 1).
+The Iris data set provided in Azure Machine Learning Studio (classic) is a subset of the popular [Iris data set](https://en.wikipedia.org/wiki/Iris_flower_data_set) containing instances of only two flower species (classes 0 and 1).
 There are four features for each flower (sepal length, sepal width, petal length, and petal width).

 ![Screenshot of iris experiment](./media/interpret-model-results/1.png)